Can Europe save the koala?

 Despite the geographical distance, Europe has a stake in driving this crisis, and the potential to help solve it.
 Decisions made in Europe are critical to the survival of Australia’s exceptional biodiversity.

 Europe is causing biodiversity loss abroad in different ways.
 As the world’s third largest importer of agricultural products, the EU is fueling ‘imported deforestation’.
-The most problematic imported commodities are wood, palm oil, beef, soy and coffee.
+The most problematic imported commodities are wood (timber and pulp), palm oil, beef, soy and coffee.
 While Australia is a minor source of EU imports overall compared to countries like Brazil or Indonesia, the total value of beef imports (an industry that is driving deforestation in large areas of Australia) from Australia to the EU was EUR 132 million in 2020.
-This market could expand if tariffs on Australian beef imports are scrapped under a potential EU-Australia free-trade agreement (FTA).
-Beef is one of the main commodities discussed in these negotiations, despite its association with deforestation.
+This market is projected to expand if tariffs on Australian beef imports are scrapped under a potential EU-Australia free-trade agreement (FTA).
+Beef is one of the main commodities discussed in these negotiations, and one of the main drivers of deforestation in Australia.
 The UK has already agreed to progressively eliminate tariffs on Australian beef (despite the UK’s stated concerns on the impacts on deforestation) under the UK-Australia FTA, which will come into force in 2022.
 Additionally, mountain ash wood is turned into packaging and window frame timber and exported to global markets, including towards Europe.
-This means that EU and UK companies that operate in Australia are likely to be exposed to deforestation risk through their sourcing, even if it’s legal.42
+This means that EU and UK companies that operate in Australia are likely to be exposed to deforestation risk through their sourcing, even if it’s legal.46

 Finally, Europe has a leading role in setting global sustainability norms, with an affirmed ambition to be the world’s leading continent on environmental action.
 A greater recognition of the current crisis, of the need to safeguard biodiversity in third party countries like Australia, as well as the introduction of initiatives (whether through policy or private commitments) on the issue would be consistent with the EU’s ambition to deliver strong climate and biodiversity action.
 This would also give weight to the topic and could positively influence Australia’s domestic markets, policies and other export markets.

-Stronger European policies can reduce exposure to Australian deforestation
+Stronger European policies and actions will reduce exposure to Australian deforestation

 Europe’s exposure to Australia’s biodiversity crisis can be reduced with strong action from policymakers, enforcement agencies and financial institutions.